-In order to accomplish this, from time to time "cuts" may be necessary when participation numbers are unusually robust, when we cannot provide first-rate instruction or appropriate opponents.
+In order to accomplish this, from time to time "cuts" may be necessary when our numbers are unusually robust, or when we cannot provide first-rate instruction or appropriate opponents.
 The unfortunate practice of turning away players who try-out for teams—limiting rosters—is necessary only so that we can adhere to the "every-kid-plays-every-game" guideline without the experience becoming chaotic and unproductive for everyone involved.

-The philosophy of participation shifts only at the Varsity level, where the primary emphasis is on being competitive—which can be an ugly word in some circles but is one that we believe is a reality for our kids, and one in which they need to learn to survive and thrive.
+Our philosophy of participation shifts only at the Varsity level, where the primary emphasis is on being competitive—which can be an ugly word in some circles but is one that we believe is a reality for our kids, and one in which they need to learn to survive and thrive.
 On our Varsity teams, not every child can expect to play in every game.

 The numbers don’t lie— 80% of Middle School students play on a team, and 75% of Upper School students do, as well.
 From trying new teams and developing key skills, to competing in varsity state championships, our students know that through dedication and hard work, they can have fun and succeed both personally and athletically.

 "The values of teamwork, persistence, commitment, selflessness, humility, and self-confidence are critical to any great athletics program—and are certainly core to our PCDS offering." – from the Philosophy